To the Rescue: Restoration franchises enjoy steady growth

 Rather than competing with the company's franchisees, PDN markets to a national audience, acting as "a resource franchisees can use to handle more work," says Russell.
 In addition to bringing its own equipment and people to a job, he says, "We will use as many local resources as possible."

-PDN's staff consists of project managers, marketers, and administrators, about 20 people in all -- plus subcontracted staff hired locally through and temp agencies.
+PDN's staff consists of project managers, marketers, and administrators, about 20 people in all -- plus subcontracted staff hired locally through staffing and temp agencies.
 The local franchisees help by having pre-established relationships in place with insurance agents and adjusters in their area, as well a knowledge of the local regulatory environment.

 Natural disasters make the headlines and provide boom times for this industry, but there's more to the residential and commercial restoration business than cleaning up after these events.
-While fires, floods, and windstorms always occur, "We try not to be dependent on the weather," says Russell, who worked at PDRI before to PDN.
+While fires, floods, and windstorms always occur, "We try not to be dependent on the weather," says Russell, who worked at PDRI before moving to PDN.

 Restoration projects, he says, present an opportunity to upgrade a home or business.
 For example, while making an estimate on a home repair job, a franchisee can also provide an estimate on remodeling the kitchen or bathroom.
 In recent years, Paul Davis Restoration has added remodeling to its offerings, either as a standalone job or piggybacking on a repair project.

-The insurance restoration industry is not for "a guy with a belt and a pickup truck," says Russell.
+The insurance restoration industry is not for "a guy with a tool belt and a pickup truck," says Russell.
 Instead, it's best run by someone with a business-owner mentality and a track record: "someone who has seen what success is and will drive the business," he says.
 "It's a true business."

 While Russell says the business is not for someone leaving a salaried position and trying to buy a job, he has seen several current franchisees who began as estimators and later partnered or bought in to become franchise owners.
 In fact, two of the four partners in PDN began as Paul Davis employees.